apinanyogaratnam/database-utils/README.md

 # Postgres Database Utils

-A python package for database utilities.
+A python package for postgres database utilities.

 ## Table of Contents